 Nothing changes unless we change.
 The Word of God, a sword in your hand, is "living and active and sharper than a double-edged sword…."

 Faith is using God's Word to tell a story that silences the predators and establishes an abuse-free zone.

 Your mission, if you choose to accept it, is to write your own story.
 We are creating a new family legacy.
 Family is the backbone of society.

+It's time for change!
 Let's write ourselves into a better world!

 With all my love,

 Susan Schiller knows how it feels to lose everything: marriage and family, church and reputation, finances and businesses, and more.
 Susan's upcoming, interactive memoir, "On the Way Home," tells the story of how she came to be known as "the most abused woman" her counselors had yet met and how she learned to navigate her way out of hell to a rich and satisfying life.
 In her lifetime, Susan has served in duties ranging from home school mom – to pastor - to full-time deliverance minister – and to Midwest regional prayer coordinator for a large international ministry.
 These days you can usually find Susan soaking in her favorite hot springs pool, reading a book (or several), blogging, baking bread, or hanging out with her family and friends.
-You can get a free copy of Susan's upcoming book, "On the Way Home" by registering here.
+You can pre-order a free copy of Susan's upcoming book, "On the Way Home" by registering here.

 Copyright 2014, Susan Schiller, http://TeamFamilyOnline.com.
 For reprint permission for any private or commercial use, in any form of media, please contact Susan Schiller.